LarryNaaa/Technical-Summary/JWT.md

 #### Integrating the Security Filters on Spring Boot
 Now that we have both security filters properly created, we have to configure them on the Spring Security filter chain.
-To do that, we are going to create a new class called `SecurityConfig`:
+To do that, we are going to create a new class called `SecurityConfig` to extend `WebSecurityConfigurerAdapter`. `WebSecurityConfigurerAdapter` is an abstract class in Spring Security, it provides default security configurations.
+By extending it, we are allowed to customize those security configurations by overriding some of the methods:

 ```java
 package com.jinyu.ppmtool.security;